ytdl-org/youtube-dl/CONTRIBUTING.md

 ###  Is anyone going to need the feature?

-Only post features that you (or an incapicated friend you can personally talk to) require.
+Only post features that you (or an incapacitated friend you can personally talk to) require.
 Do not post features because they seem like a good idea.
 If they are really useful, they will be requested by someone who requires them.

 ###  Is your question about youtube-dl?